 If you live in Scotland

-From the age of three, and until the child reaches school age, all parents living in Scotland should get around 30 hours of “funded early learning and childcare” every week during term time.
+From the age of three, and until the child reaches school age, all parents living in Scotland should get up to 1,140 hours of "funded early learning and childcare" a year.
+This works out as around 30 hours a week during term time.

 If your child has experience of care or you are eligible for certain benefits, such as income support, you may be able to get these free childcare hours from the age of two.